CyVerse-learning-materials/dnasubway_guide/step7.rst

 **Some things to remember about the platform**

 - You must be a registered CyVerse user to use Green Line.
-- The Green line was designed to make RNA-Seq data analysis "simple".
+- The Green Line was designed to make RNA-Seq data analysis "simple".
 However, we ask that users thoughtfully decide what "jobs" they want to submit.
-  **Each user is limited to a maximum of 4 concurrent jobs running on Green line**.
+  **Each user is limited to a maximum of 4 concurrent jobs running on Green Line**.
 - A single Green Line project may take a week to process since HPC computing is subject to queues which hundreds of other jobs may be staging for.
 Additionally these systems undergo regular maintenance and are subject to periodic disruption.